Fuel protesters' Ellesmere Port oil blockade bid

 Some 40 people remained at the plant on Sunday evening, calling on the government to reduce fuel duty.

-A spokesperson for Shell said the protest was "not affecting operations".'People suffering'
+A spokesperson for Shell said the protest was "not affecting operations".

 The Stanlow oil depot produces one sixth of Britain's petrol, and some campaigners say they will stay overnight.